5% discount for members of British Columbia sheep organizations continues for 2026!

 Sheep or angora goat shearing

-Minimum fee for up to ten sheep - $120
+Minimum fee for up to ten sheep or goats - $120

 no setup or travel fees